FusionAuth/fusionauth-site/site/_posts/2020-11-13-securing-flutter-oauth.md

 If you don't have VSCode, open the files in whatever text editor you'd prefer; we're not picky!

-We can run our new project in the actual device or a emulator to confirm everything is working before we customize any code.
+We can run our new project in the actual device or an emulator to confirm everything is working before we customize any code.
 Do so by running the following command in the project directory:

 ```shell